WaitThatShouldntWork/vegeta/docs/project_brief.md

 # Project Brief — VEGETA

-VEGETA is a decision engine that picks among Answer / Ask / Search using Expected Information Gain (EIG).
-First domain: Cybersecurity (CVE triage).
+VEGETA is a Bayesian Active Inference decider that chooses among Answer / Ask / Search using Expected Information Gain (EIG).
+It uses simple, interpretable likelihood channels over candidate subgraphs (semantic, structure, terms) rather than a heavy neural decoder.
+Domain‑agnostic; current demo focuses on a generalisable model, starting with movies.
 See `README.md` for usage; see `TODO.md` for live tasks.

 ## Getting Started (succinct)